 Spring is the perfect time to pick your own bouquet.
 The sunflower field is the furthest away but worth the walk.
 It's also a great place to snap some photos together.
-FYI: Because of issues with damage and theft this year, you'll now need to purchase a field pass to enter the sunflower fields.
-The pass is $5 for adults and comes with a bottled water.
+FYI: Because of issues with damage and theft, you'll now need to purchase a field pass to enter the sunflower fields.
+The pass is $5 for adults and comes with bottled water.

 Available: Spring & fall

 Cost: Sunflowers are $2 each and zinnias are $1 each